AlexanderWinkelmeier/final-react-project/README.md

 # Final assignment for advanced React
-## This assignmen is part of the Front-End Developer Professional certificate course from META and Coursera
+## This assignment is part of the Front-End Developer Professional certificate course from META and Coursera